sergiodegioia/cpi/src/python_interface/README_CPI_Simulation.md

-# 📘 CPI Simulation Runner – User Guide
+# 📘 cpipy: the CPI Simulation Runner – User Guide

 This Python script automates running the `propagation.exe` simulator on a collection of input mask files.
 It is designed for use in batch simulation workflows, where each input mask defines a separate simulation case.